-- Promotion of BCPs
+- Promotion of BCPs - 1.
+Identification of risks and drawing up of recovery plans

-- 1. Identification of risks and drawing up of recovery plans Identify risks from natural disaster and single-source risks and work with suppliers to prepare and maintain up-to-date production recovery plans for suppliers in risk areas and high-risk components.
+Identify risks from natural disaster and single-source risks and work with suppliers to prepare and maintain up-to-date production recovery plans for suppliers in risk areas and high-risk components.

-- 2. Visualization of the supply chain
+2. Visualization of the supply chain

 Create and maintain an updated supply-chain database including suppliers, their components and their materials to quickly understand the damage to suppliers when a major earthquake strikes, in order to provide those heavily affected with rapid support and to ensure early resumption of Nissan vehicle production.
-In fiscal 2016, Nissan adopted a cloud-based system to enable updates to the database as necessary.

-- 3. Improvement of BCPs - Continue visits to suppliers, introducing benchmark examples.
-In fiscal 2016, Nissan conducted BCP Checklist surveys for assessing supplier BCP systems and activities, communicating and following up on the results.
-The surveys added floods, labor strikes and terrorist risk to the existing categories of earthquakes and tsunamis and expanded the scope of suppliers questioned on a global basis. - 4.
-Assessment of suppliers' financial risk Conduct financial assessment of suppliers globally, including those for Renault, on a daily basis and communicate closely to ensure maintenance of sound business. - 5.
-Reflection on response to Kumamoto earthquakes Nissan analyzed its response to the earthquakes that took place in Kumamoto Prefecture in April 2016.
-The company has bolstered its communication with suppliers at night and on holidays and improved its management of inventory in transit, particularly components whose delivery would take time to restart.
-It has also visited production plants for suppliers estimated to have high earthquake risk as well as suppliers with high risk related to component substitution plans, confirming that countermeasures are in place.
+3. Improvement of BCPs

+Continue visits to suppliers, introducing benchmark examples.
+Also conduct BCP Checklist surveys for assessing supplier BCP systems and activities, communicate and implement follow up activities on the results.
+The surveys added floods, labor strikes and terrorist risk to the existing categories of earthquakes and tsunamis and expanded the scope of suppliers questioned on a global basis.

+4. Assessment of suppliers' financial risk

+Conduct financial assessment of suppliers globally, including those for Renault, on a daily basis and communicate closely to ensure maintenance of sound business.